Jackie Swanson: Career

-In 1989, Swanson joined the cast of Cheers in the recurring role of Kelly Gaines.
-Her character was a pretty, wealthy, naïve, Lutheran girl, who would eventually marry Woody Boyd, played by Woody Harrelson.
-She continued to appear in the show until the series ended in 1993.
+In 1989, Swanson joined the cast of Cheers in the recurring role of Kelly Gaines, a pretty, wealthy, naïve, Lutheran young woman who would eventually marry Woody Boyd (played by Woody Harrelson).
+Her character was meant originally for one segment, but she continued to appear throughout the remainder of the series, which ended in 1993.

 In 1991, she had a recurring role in the series Baby Talk.
 In 1992, Swanson appeared on the cover of TV Guide.
+She modeled in a runway show for Ralph Lauren.
-Swanson modeled in runway show for Ralph Lauren.
-In 2002, she appeared in an automotive TV commercial in which she was seen driving a GM vehicle to pick up her husband, who emerged from a submarine that popped through thick ice.

-Swanson has appeared in a number of other national ad campaigns including commercials for: Broan (directed by Academy Award-winning director Joachim Back), Stacy's Pita Chips (directed by Christian Loubek), Orville Redenbacher (directed by Zach Math), Hummer (directed by Nick Lewin), Ford (directed by Eric Saarinen, son of architect Eero Saarinen and grandson of architect Eliel Saarinen) and Toyota (directed by Jeff Karnoff, and in which she portrayed the wife of Jim Belushi).
+In 2002, she appeared in an automotive TV commercial in which she is seen driving a GM vehicle to pick up her husband, who emerges from a submarine that pops through thick ice.
+She has appeared in a number of other national ad campaigns including commercials for: Broan (directed by Academy Award-winning director Joachim Back), Stacy's Pita Chips (directed by Christian Loubek), Orville Redenbacher (directed by Zach Math), Hummer (directed by Nick Lewin), Ford (directed by Eric Saarinen) and Toyota (directed by Jeff Karnoff) and in which she portrays the wife of a character played by Jim Belushi).
 Swanson also made a public service announcement for the Partnership for a Drug Free America/Anti-Meth Campaign (directed by Michael Patterson).
+She also was a stand-in for Gwyneth Paltrow for the feature film Contagion.

+Personal life

+Swanson married Andrew Smith, a volleyball player.
+They resided in Pacific Palisades, California, in 2011, but by 2019 resided in Santa Monica, California.

+She has been an avid runner and hiker.

+On April 12, 2012, while driving, Swanson's vehicle was struck by a "'distracted' driver" which caused her car to flip and crash.
+She sustained a concussion and bruising and lacerations from broken glass, but she recovered.